Grandi9/rnn-nlu/README.md

 Attention-based RNN model for Spoken Language Understanding (Intent Detection & Slot Filling)
 ==================
-Tensorflow implementation of attention-based LSTM models for sequence classification and sequence labeling.
+This is a Tensorflow implementation of attention-based LSTM models for sequence classification and sequence labeling.